World-class training for world-changing musicians

 Longy students find many paths to making a life in music and to making music matter:

-- and how to play a part in making music that can change lives in communities all around the world.
+- How to play a part in making music that can change lives in communities all around the world

 Longy students perform frequently in a number of settings: solo recitals, chamber music performances, Longy Conservatory Orchestra (LCO) concerts, operas, master classes, repertoire classes, and student concert series.